uusrajaminyak/Windows-11/Sentinel_AI/README.md

 ## Key Features

 ### 1. Feature Engineering
-* Indicates that the code is packed, compressed, or encrypted—a common technique used by malware to hide its payload from reverse engineering.
+* Indicates that the code is packed, compressed, or encrypted, a common technique used by malware to hide its payload from reverse engineering.
 * Legitimate software usually imports hundreds of system functions (APIs).
 Malware often hides its imports or uses packing tools, resulting in a suspiciously low number of visible imports.

 ### 2. Random Forest Classifier